thenumbernine/lua-local-default/README.md

 outside function, x =	nil
 ```

-You can't just run the script, you gotta require it.
+You can't just run the script, you gotta `require` it.

-Because I did the code injection via overriding the require() function.
+Because I did the code injection via overriding the `require()` function.

-I think it only works in function scope at the moment, not file scope.
+Works on function scope and file scope.

-I could probably get file scope working.
+You can only set globals by explicitly setting `_G.variable = value`.

 I could probably get the first run file injected as well so you don't have to `lua -l` everything.